-When biting into an ice pop or drinking hot tea leaves you wincing in pain, that sensitivity to hot and cold can be a problem not just for your diet.
-Temperature sensitivity is often a side effect of damaged enamel, which you can not get back once worn away.
-Damaged enamel is an erosion of the hard mineral that protects your teeth's surface, as explained by the Journal of Clinical and Diagnostic Research and it is usually the result of exposure to acid or excess sugar.
+When biting into an ice cream or drinking hot tea leaves you wincing in pain, that sensitivity to hot and cold can be a problem not just for your diet.
+Temperature sensitivity is often a side effect of damaged enamel, which you can't get back once worn away.
+Damaged enamel is an erosion of the hard mineral that protects your teeth's surface and it is usually the result of brushing to hard.
+It can also be from exposure to acid or excess sugar.
 Enamel that wears away can result in cavities, but it produces sensitivity to extreme temperatures much earlier than that.
-If you suspect this is the reason for your severe tooth pain, talk to your dentist and brush your teeth regularly to help fight against future damage.
+If you suspect this is the reason for your severe tooth pain, talk to your dentist and reinforce your teeth with an enamel strengthening toothbrush to help fight against future damage.

-If enamel wears away to the point of exposing the sensitive nerves in your teeth, you have a cavity.
-These cavities often manifest as sharp pain, particularly when you bite down on something hard, and it does not have to be hot or cold to set you off.
+Your teeth are covered by a sticky film of bacteria called plaque.
+Brushing effectively removes this layer, but it can reform quite quickly after brushing.
+After a meal or snack, the bacteria turn the sugars in foods and drinks into acid.
+If that acid wears away tooth enamel to the point where a hole is formed, you have a cavity as explained by News 24.
+These cavities often manifest as sharp pain, particularly when you bite down on something hard, and it doesn't have to be hot or cold to set you off.
 Cavities are essentially small fissures in your teeth, but keep in mind they can lead to more complicated infection if left unfilled.
 You should therefore see your dentist as soon as you suspect you have one; he or she can fill it to prevent it from becoming worse.

 Although fillings and crowns are meant to be long-lasting solutions to dental issues, they can occasionally crack, become loose or even fall out completely.
 In this case, the original severe tooth pain from exposed nerves might come back, so you'll need to see your dentist to have the work repaired, replaced or discussed further regarding options that might last longer.

 Perhaps one of the most uncomfortable problems, an abscess occurs when the pulp portion of a tooth's tissue becomes infected – usually the result of a cavity that goes untreated.
-According to Indian Dental Association, this infection produces swelling, redness, throbbing or diminished pain and even a literal bad taste in your mouth.
+This infection produces swelling, redness, throbbing pain and even a literal bad taste in your mouth.
 Abscesses might require a few different treatments: drainage, antibiotics and a root canal to remove the infected tissue and seal the area – all of which are meant to get rid of an abscess and the accompanying pain.

 A toothache might be more than just an inconvenient issue.
-Usually it is a sign that something else is going on, and the sooner the problem is addressed, the faster you can get back to pain-free days.
-See your dentist for severe tooth pain and you will be back to normal in no time.
+Usually it's a sign that something else is going on, and the sooner the problem is addressed, the faster you can get back to pain-free days.
+See your dentist for severe tooth pain and you'll be back to normal in no time.